 Mr. McMillan and the Company are parties to an Amended and Restated Executive Severance Agreement, dated as of March 1, 2002, that provides in the event that his employment is terminated by the Company for a reason other than for Cause (as defined) or by Mr. McMillan for Good Reason (as defined), then the Company shall pay Mr. McMillan a one-time severance payment equal to 12 months of his then-current annual base salary plus his target bonus as in effect on his last day of employment.
 In the event that any such termination of employment occurs prior to July 9, 2003, 50% of the then-unvested options to purchase shares of common stock of the Company pursuant to options granted to Mr. McMillan on July 9, 2001 shall immediately become exercisable in full and shall be deemed fully vested.
 Additionally, and not in limitation of the previous sentence, (A) in the event that any such termination of employment occurs prior to February 18, 2004, 25% of the then-unvested options to purchase shares of common stock of the Company pursuant to options granted to Mr. McMillan on February 18, 2002 ("CEO Options") shall immediately become exercisable in full and shall be deemed fully vested, and (B) in the event that any such termination of employment occurs on or after February 18, 2004, 50% of the then-unvested CEO Options shall immediately become exercisable in full and shall be deemed fully vested.
-In addition, the agreement provides that in the event that his employment is terminated by the Company for a reason other than for Cause or by Mr. McMillan for Good Reason within one year following a Change of Control of the Company (as defined), then (i) the Company shall pay Mr. McMillan a onetime severance payment equal to 24 months of his then-current annual base salary plus target bonus as in effect on his last day of employment, and (ii) each outstanding option to purchase shares of Common Stock of the Company then held by Mr. McMillan shall immediately become exercisable in full and shall be deemed fully vested.
+In addition, the agreement provides that in the event that his employment is terminated by the Company for a reason other than for Cause or by Mr. McMillan for Good Reason within one year following a Change of Control of the Company (as defined), then (i) the Company shall pay Mr. McMillan a one-time severance payment equal to 24 months of his then-current annual base salary plus target bonus as in effect on his last day of employment, and (ii) each outstanding option to purchase shares of Common Stock of the Company then held by Mr. McMillan shall immediately become exercisable in full and shall be deemed fully vested.
 In the event that any amounts payable to Mr. McMillan under the agreement are characterized as "excess parachute payments" under Section 280G of the Code, then Mr. McMillan may elect to reduce the severance payments or have a portion of the stock options not vest, provided that any such election shall not adversely affect the Company.
+Mr. McMillan and the Company have also entered into an agreement containing non-competition covenants in favor of the Company during Mr. McMillan's employment and for 12 months thereafter.